The Bachelor of Science (BSc) (Blended) is one of the University of Melbourne’s premier undergraduate teaching and learning initiatives in India.

 Where is it taught?

-The Bsc (Blended) program is now being taught at Savitribai Phule Pune University (SPPU), its affiliated Modern College of Arts, Science and Commerce – Shivajinagarand, and its affiliated Modern College of Arts, Science and Commerce – Ganeshkhind.
-The program is also taught at GITAM (Deemed to be University).
+The Bsc (Blended) program is now being taught at the following institutions: Savitribai Phule Pune University and its affiliated Modern College of Arts, Science and Commerce – Shivajinagar and Modern College of Arts, Science and Commerce – Ganeshkhind; GITAM Hyderabad (Deemed to be University); P.V.K.N.
+Govt College Chittoor (affiliated with Sri Venkateswara University Tirupati); Bharathiar University (Coimbatore); University of Madras (Chennai).

 All enrolled students will graduate with a degree from one of the above teaching partners and have the prospect of enrolling in selected Master courses offered by the Faculty of Science at the University of Melbourne.